Payment Schedule & Registration Information

-The Flying Irish is not responsible for lost or stolen articles.
+The Flying Irish is not responsible for lost, stolen or damaged articles.
 Please only bring class supplies to class.

 Parents must bring dirty diapers home with them.
 Used diapers cannot be accommodated in the trash receptacles (Ashby does not have trash pick up services).
 Please take care of all private needs of young children in the bathroom.

 The waiting area will be wiped down each day the Studio is open for classes.
 If scientists/government advise wearing face masks in public, they will be required for people in the waiting room.